Slamy/Wiki_MiSTer/Frequently-Asked-Questions.md

 The connector is a coaxial "barrel" plug of 5.5 mm outer diameter and 2.1 mm inner diameter, center positive.

+## My MiSTer needs a case.
+What should I do?

+There are two routes you can take:  either make it yourself, or purchase a case from an online vendor.
+For the easier route, just purchasing, the most popular cases are the Official (PCB) Case or the 3D printed case.
+Choose whichever you fancy.
+For the more DiY type, users have made beautiful, custom cases out of metal, acrylic and wood, but the most popular method is to use a 3D printer to make one.
+You can find the necessary 3D print files online (hint, look on thingverse, misteraddons has a nice one you can use or modify.)

 ## Is MiSTer hard to set up?
 Is it really only for technical people who like to tinker?